Force, Displacement & Bloody Knuckles

 Applied Force Without Regard To Displacement

-Applied ForceApplying a force in a way that does not depend on displacement (with in reason) is the fundamental way our muscles work.
+Applied ForceApplying a force in a way that does not depend on displacement (within reason) is the fundamental way our muscles work.
 An example is putting a wrench on a tight bolt to loosen it.
 If you apply a force to the wrench and if the bolt does not move, the force appears to do nothing.
 On the other hand, if the bolt suddenly breaks, the wrench (and our hand) instantly begin to move, fast, sometimes just enough to bust a knuckle.

 Our ability to “un-apply” the force is a function of nerve feedback.
 When we feel a sudden movement, then our brains tell the muscles to quit applying the force.
 Yet, even though the feedback loop is fast, it still this takes time.
 And, that means sometimes we get bloody knuckles.

 This type of application is also present in other areas of the shop like pneumatic tools.
-Pressure via compressed gas has an expansive element that won’t stop immediately when resistance stops.
+Pressure via compressed gas has an expansive element that will not stop immediately when resistance stops.
 To illustrate, think of a balloon.
 When the balloon pops, the forces continue to projectile the fragments as forces dissipate.

 In the shop, there are many actions with tools with this same type of applied force.
 Metalworking files for instance have force to move the file, but if the file slips, then the result is whacking a finger.
-Drilling in some circumstances can end the same way — when the drill breaks through and the drill chuck slams the work piece.
+Drilling in some circumstances can end the same way – when the drill breaks through and the drill chuck slams the workpiece.

 Movement Without Regard To Applied Force

-Force Applied As DisplacementThis second application type can best be illustrated by thinking of a hydraulic jack.
+Force Applied As DisplacementWe can illustrate this second force application type by thinking of a hydraulic jack.
 Within the limits of the jack capability, when you pump the handle on the hydraulic ram, there is a displacement.
 If there is nothing on the ram (nothing to lift), it will move roughly the same distance as when a high force is there (like lifting a car).
-This distance really doesn’t care if it’s lifting your car or lifting a feather.
+This distance really does not care if it is lifting your car or lifting a feather.
 When you pump the handle, the ram moves.
 (Of course, there are limitations, and this paradigm is not absolute.
 Just note the perspective.)

 When applying movement without regard to force, things only move the specified distance regardless of the need of force.
-Another good example is that of sheering material in a shop press.
-The pieces are in place, the ram moves into contact, then displacement of the ram makes a high force.
+Another good example is that of shearing material using a hydraulic shop press.
+The pieces are in place, the ram moves into contact, then displacement of the hydraulic ram creates a high force.
 When the piece suddenly breaks, there is no more force on the ram, yet the press moves the same distance with each pump stroke.
-And, the press ram doesn’t suddenly fly across the room when the force of sheering material suddenly completes.
+And, the press ram does not suddenly fly across the room when the force of shearing material suddenly completes.
 (Yes, there is some rebound from energy stored as deflection of the press and frame, but in general, those movements are small compared to the applied force.)
-Imagine doing the same task with compressed air — then the ram would project like a large bullet till it found something sufficient to stop it.

 For more on this, read the article on 4 Pressing Issues.